 Bonus tip #2: Understand the different market behaviours

-For those of you who trade the forex markets, you must know that each forex pair has different behaviour.
+For those of you who trade the forex markets, as a part of your sniper forex strategy, you must know that each forex pair has different behaviour.

 For example, if you look at the GBP/JPY on the daily timeframe, this is a market that exhibits a trending behaviour.
 What this means is that whenever it breaks above the previous day high, it tends to continue moving in that direction.